tornado4444/SIMPLE_RECURSION/README.md

 # SIMPLE_RECURSION

 It's just the simple initialize resursion.
 Here is the diffent method of recursion.
+But I'm decided to do the linear recursion